AtaKimi/python-basics-api-test/readme.md

 ​This will generate the credentials.json file your script needs.

 ​Go to "APIs & Services" -> "Credentials".
-​Click "+ CREATE CREDENTIALS" and select "OAuth client ID".
+Click "+ CREATE CREDENTIALS" and select "OAuth client ID".

 ​For the "Application type", select "Desktop app".
 ​Give it a name (e.g., "Desktop Client 1") and click "CREATE".